mmarusiak/LOQUI-unity-dialog-system/README.md

 #### Why?
 Working on such big project during school year made that work boring and pretty hard.
 Also I couldn't add features in clean way and code was becoming more and more chaotic.
 Anyway I made this project mainly because I wanted to learn more about creating own tools to Unity, which I did pretty well.
 #### What I can do with this tool?
 So you can basically create simple dialogs with this tool.
 Limitations are that you can't add more than 1 dialog tree to actor.
 Also there can be some issuses with changing graphics of buttons in dialog lines with choice.
+Also you can try to understand my spaghetti and continue with your own. :wink:
 #### What with documentation?
 Basic documentation page for first steps with the tool is done, but I don't see sense of writing another one.
 #### What will I do now?